TL;DR

 This trend is accelerating as regulatory bodies and industry groups work to standardise reporting frameworks, ensuring that investors have access to the data they need to evaluate climate risks accurately and support sustainable growth.

-Looking at the property market, the support for SEC rules means that investors are increasingly supportive of identifying at-risk assets, limiting substantial losses in their real estate investments, and maximising returns.
+Examining the property market, the support for SEC rules indicates that investors are increasingly inclined to identify at-risk assets, mitigate substantial losses in their real estate investments, and maximise returns.

 A Shift toward Green Real Estate Investment